| Q:

 lease-owner (lessee) directly and request the amount.

-interested in is in another province; can I still take-over that lease?
+I am interested in a vehicle that’s in another province; can I still take over that lease?

 Q: How do I register